debajyotidatta/multiNLI_mod/README.md

-# Baseline Models for MultiNLI Corpus
+## Baseline Models for MultiNLI Corpus. a fork from NYU-MLL group for the RepEval 2017 shared task.

-This is the code we used to establish baselines for the MultiNLI corpus introduced in [A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference](https://arxiv.org/pdf/1704.05426.pdf).
+The original version of the [code](https://github.com/NYU-MLL/multiNLI) was used to establish baselines for the MultiNLI corpus introduced in [A Broad-Coverage Challenge Corpus for Sentence Understanding through Inference](https://arxiv.org/pdf/1704.05426.pdf).
+I have added various approaches on top of the original version to learn about some encoding approaches and implement them .
+Thanks to the group at NYU, for sharing the code.

+One specific change I want to highlight from the original version is that, the way the word-vectors were loaded in the original code was changed to a newer approach, to make it more memory efficient.
+This is because, while trying out embedding vectors for bigrams and trigrams, it resulted in the graphDef greater than 2GB error.
+The solution I implemented was from the stackoverflow post [here](https://stackoverflow.com/questions/35687678/using-a-pre-trained-word-embedding-word2vec-or-glove-in-tensorflow).

 ## Data
 The MultiNLI and SNLI corpora are both distributed in JSON lines and tab separated value files.
 Both can be downloaded [here](https://www.nyu.edu/projects/bowman/multinli/).